 That is why they are so popular during Ramadan.
 People mass-prepare them in the prior months to allow them to make them quickly for iftar.

 There are so many different samosa dough recipes out there.
 As a general rule, they are all pretty similar.
 However, I love the taste of carom seeds, so I always add a teaspoon to this dough recipe.
-Feel free to omit if you’re not a fan.
+Feel free to omit it if you’re not a fan.

 The oil added to this dough is a key factor in ensuring that the samosa is crispy and flaky.
 Too little oil will make the samosa crust hard, so it is important that you add enough oil.

 This will end up creating a lot of bubbles in the dough.
-It is important that you add the minimal amount of water and then add water slowly until a dough is formed.
+It is important that you add a minimal amount of water and then add water slowly until a dough is formed.
 This gives the samosas a much smoother and crispier crust.

-Alternatively, you can bake these aloo samosas.
+Alternatively, you can bake these potato samosas.
 I have baked them before, and it is possible but deep frying the samosas tastes much better.
 However, if you are looking for a healthier alternative you can bake them.
 Brush the samosas with some oil.

 I do this if I have any leftovers.
-I know some people prefer samosas with store-bought pastries and some prefer it with homemade dough.
-However, you choose to make these aloo samosas I can guarantee that you will love them.
+I know some people prefer samosas with store-bought pastries and some prefer them with homemade dough.
+However, if you choose to make these aloo samosas I can guarantee that you will love them.